The Unexpected Rebirth of United’s Narita Hub

 This story probably would have ended here were it not for the Continental merger back in 2010.
 See, in 1968 Continental started up Air Micronesia to serve the needs of the US’s westernmost territory, primarily via Guam and Saipan.
 That operation built up into something pretty massive.

-There was the 767 (later 777) that brought people from Honolulu to Guam and sometimes on the Tokyo.
+There was the 767 (later 777) that brought people from Honolulu to Guam and sometimes on to Tokyo.
 Then there was the famed Island Hopper that went along all the little atolls and islands between Honolulu and Guam, the equivalent of taking the local bus with multiple stops.

 But the biggest part of that operation was Japan.
 By the middle of 2006, Continental had flights from Guam and Saipan to nine Japanese cities, not to mention all the other places around the Pacific, even including Cairns in Australia.

-While Guam was further than you might have though from Honolulu, it was close to Asia.
+While Guam was further than you might have thought from Honolulu, it was close to Asia.
 The flight from Guam to Narita was just a bit shorter than Los Angeles to St Louis.
 That means within the Guam network, the 737 ruled.

 When the airlines came together, the then-named Continental Micronesia was folded into United, but the crew base and separate aircraft base remained.
 It wasn’t until after the pandemic that United realized it could be sitting on a real opportunity here.